Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Preliminaries

 We say that a voting rule satisfies an axiom if it always outputs committees that provide such an axiom.

-We now introduce the voting rules that we have used in our experiments.
-All these rules are iterative algorithms that start with an empty set of winners $W$ and add a new candidate to $W$ at each iteration until a stop condition is met.
+We now introduce the voting rules that we have used in our experiments: {\it Simple EJR} (SEJR), the method of {\it Equal Shares} (ES), and {\it seq-Phragm\'en} (SeqP).
+SEJR was initially proposed by~\citet{SEL17a} and later, independently rediscovered and renamed as the Greedy Justified Candidate Rule by~\citet{brill2023robust}.
+It is an extreme case of the {\it EJR Exact} family of voting rules~\citep{aziz2018complexity,SANCHEZFERNANDEZ2025106576}.
+ES has been proposed by~\citet{peters2020proportionality}, and is also an instance of the EJR-Exact family~\citep{SANCHEZFERNANDEZ2025106576}.
+SeqP~\citep{phragmen:p1} was proposed by the Swedish mathematician Lars Edvard Phragm\'en at the end of the 19\textsuperscript{th} century\footnote{See~\citep{2016arXiv161108826J} for an overview on Phragm\'en rules.}.
+All the voting rules that belong to the EJR Exact family satisfy EJR~\citep{aziz2018complexity}.
+SeqP satisfies PJR but it fails EJR~\citep{brill2024phragmen}.
+All these rules are polynomial-time computable and iterative algorithms that start with an empty set of winners $W$ and add a new candidate to $W$ at each iteration, until a stop condition is met.

-The rule {\it Simple EJR} (SEJR)~\cite{SEL17a} is an extreme case of the {\it EJR Exact} family of voting rules~\cite{aziz2018complexity}.
-All the rules in this family satisfy EJR.
-The operation of SEJR uses the notion of {\it plausibility}.
+We review here the operation of SEJR.
+A detailed description of ES and SeqP is deferred to the appendix.
+SEJR uses the notion of {\it EJR+ demand}.